daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 ## ExprTk Reference

 ExprTk is a numeric expression engine.
 Its design goal is concise inline math: where Lua wraps every formula in `set(...)`, ExprTk drops the formula directly into the replace string via `(?=...)` markers.
 This makes it the better choice when the work is mostly arithmetic, statistics, or value transformation on captured numbers.
+Strings are supported too — see [String Output](#string-output).

 ---